-WBI Energy Transmission, Inc. (WBI Energy) proposes to construct, modify, and operate the Wahpeton Expansion Project (Project).
-The Project will involve the construction of approximately 60.6 miles of 12-inch-diameter natural gas pipeline from WBI Energy's existing Mapleton Compressor Station near Mapleton, North Dakota to a new Montana-Dakota Utilities Company (MDU) delivery station near Wahpeton, North Dakota.
-The Project will also include minor modifications at the Mapleton Compressor Station; a new delivery station near Kindred, North Dakota; new block valve settings; and new pig launcher/receiver settings.
+WBI Energy Transmission, Inc. (WBI Energy) proposes to construct, modify, operate, and maintain the Wahpeton Expansion Project (Project).
+The Project will involve the construction of approximately 60.5 miles of 12-inch-diameter natural gas transmission pipeline from WBI Energy's existing Mapleton Compressor Station near Mapleton, North Dakota to a new Montana-Dakota Utilities Company (MDU)-Wahpeton Border Station near Wahpeton, North Dakota.
+The Project will also include minor modifications at the Mapleton Compressor Station; a new MDU-Kindred Border Station near Kindred, North Dakota; new block valve settings; and new pig launcher/receiver settings.
 The Project may also include newly constructed farm taps along the pipeline route.
 The proposed Project facilities will be located in Cass and Richland Counties, North Dakota.
 Figure 1.1-1 of Resource Report 1 provides an overview of the proposed pipeline and associated facilities.